top of page

 What are biofuels?

-Biofuels – liquid or gas – are derived from organic matter (biomass) as feedstock and can be replenished as against fossil fuels, making them a renewable source of energy.
+Biofuels – liquid or gas – are derived from organic matter (biomass) as feedstock and can be replenished against fossil fuels, making them a renewable source of energy.
 The two most common biofuels in use globally are bioethanol and biodiesel, predominantly as transportation fuel blended in gasoline and diesel respectively.
 They represent first generation biofuel technology sourced from food-based plants containing sugars, cellulose, and vegetable fats/oil.
 Non-food feedstocks such as grass, agricultural/forestry waste, industrial/municipal waste, and algae towards biofuel production (second generation) offer good alternatives to counter food vs. fuel security issues.

 Biomass from sugarcane, or corn or any other grain, even fruits and vegetables, contain sugar.
 These sugars, when subjected to fermentation release ethanol (alcohol) and carbon dioxide as by-products – like making wine in wineries using grapes as a source of sugar.
 The ethanol produced can be distilled and used as fuel.
 In theory, the bottle of wine in your house can drive your car!